William Hanley

-William Hanley (October 22, 1931 – May 25, 2012) was an American playwright, novelist, and scriptwriter, born in Lorain, Ohio.
+William Hanley (October 22, 1931 – May 25, 2012) was an Emmy-winning American playwright, novelist, and scriptwriter, born in Lorain, Ohio.
 Hanley wrote plays for the theatre, radio and television and published three novels in the 1970s.
 He was related to the British writers James and Gerald Hanley, and the actress Ellen Hanley was his sister.

 Life

 William G. Hanley was born on October 22, 1931, Lorain, Ohio, one of three children of William Gerald and Anne Rodgers Hanley.
 William Hanley Sr. was born in Liverpool, England in 1899, of Irish Catholic immigrants.
 He was a seaman before settling in the US, and then worked as a housepainter.
 Shortly after Hanley's birth the family moved to Queens, New York.
 Hanley attended Cornell for a year, then served in the Army in the early 1950s, before enrolling at the American Academy of Dramatic Arts, though he never pursued an acting career.
 He worked as a bank clerk, mail clerk, factory worker, and book salesman while writing his early scripts.
 William Hanley married Shelley Post, 1956 (divorced, 1961), and married Pat Stanley, 1962 (divorced, 1978).

 The actress Ellen Hanley (1926–2007) was his sister.
 She is best known for playing Fiorello La Guardia's first wife in the 1959 Broadway musical "Fiorello!"
 The British novelist and playwright James Hanley (1897–1985) was his father William's brother.
 In addition to writing many novels James Hanley also wrote plays for the theatre, radio and television.
 Another brother was the novelist and script writer Gerald Hanley (1916–1992).

 William Hanley died May 25, 2012, after suffering a fall in his home in Ridgefield, Connecticut and was buried in the family plot at Mapleshade Cemetery, next to his parents and sister.
 He was 80.